wallymathieu/assertfail/_posts/2020-02-02-Language-popularity-in-Sweden.md

 - " som Go,"
 - "• Go"

 indicate a mention of the language Go.
-We can estimate that Go is about as popular as Ada or Erlang in the Swedish marketplace.
-There is a lot of talk about Go.
+We can estimate how popular Go is.

 I've done some adjustments for C# since there are a some aliases such as "csharp" or "c #".